KILLAMARSH BREAKING: Candlelit vigil to be held tonight for four victims

-Sheffield was rocked with serious incidents last Friday and over the weekend – with one fatal stabbing in the city centre and another mass murder at a home near the city.
+Sheffield was rocked with serious incidents over the weekend – with one fatal stabbing in the city centre and another mass murder at a home near the city.

 Four people were found dead in a village near Sheffield on Sunday morning.